Some People Collect Rare Fish

 setbacks.
 Two of the five J-2 engines of the S-II stage prematurely shut

 down.
-The crisis was not fatal, however, as the
+The crisis was not fatal, however, as the remaining three engines

 continued to burn longer than programmed owing to the extra propellant